Claire Pease: 2024

 In February she competed at the 2024 Winter Cup where she won gold on uneven bars, balance beam, and in the all-around.
 She also scored a 13.200 on vault and a 11.700 on floor exercise.
 The next month she competed at the International Gymnix where she won gold in the team event and uneven bars, and bronze in the all-around, vault and floor exercise.

 In April she competed at the 2024 City of Jesolo Trophy, where she helped team USA win gold in the team event and uneven bars, silver on balance beam and bronze in the all-around.

 In May she competed at the 2024 U.S. Classic, where she won gold on uneven bars, balance beam, and in the all-around, and silver on floor exercise.
 She scored 53.900 in the all-around, over two points ahead of second place.
 She then competed at the 2024 National Championships, where she won gold on uneven bars, balance beam, and in the all-around, and finished in fourth on floor exercise.

 Senior gymnastics career

 2025

 Pease became age-eligible for senior level competition in 2025.
 She made her senior debut at the 2025 Winter Cup where she placed tenth in the all-around but won gold on balance beam.
-Pease made her international senior debut at the Antalaya World Cup.
+Pease made her international senior debut at the Antalya World Cup.
 Initially she qualified to the vault, uneven bars, and floor exercise finals and was the first reserve for the balance beam final; however after Gréta Mayer of Hungary withdrew Pease was able to compete in the final.
 She won gold on balance beam and silver on the other three apparatuses.

 In April she competed at the 2025 City of Jesolo Trophy, where she helped team USA win silver in the team event, all-around, and uneven bars, and placed fourth on vault and fifth on balance beam.